With the warm weather and sun filled evenings coming in, let’s talk about dog walking!

 5. Focus on your dog

 “Walk” just might be my dogs favorite word.
 Your dog is thrilled you’re about to take him outside to explore and spend time with you!
 Don’t disappoint him by playing on your phone or ignoring him while you have a podcast playing in your ears.
 This is your chance to bond and spend time together.
-Interact with your dog, have him practice some tricks, sit on the street corners, and walk next to you to earn some praise and treats!
+Interact with your dog, have him practice some tricks, sit on the street corners, and walk next to you to earn some praise and Venison Treats!
 Interacting with him on the walk is mental exercise, just like taking a new route!
 Watching and interacting with your dog on the walk will also give you the chance to notice if anything is different in their health or demeanor.

 Marissa Sunny CPDT-KA is a behavior consultant and owner of local dog training company, Epiphany Dog Training.